SnarkIndustries/DZAI/DZAI_Client/#readme.txt

 Add these parameters inside the empty array [] to the left of execVM.

-"clientradio" - Enable client-side radio messages "zombieenemy" - Enable AI-to-zombie hostility
+"clientradio" - Enable client-side radio messages.
+DZAI_clientRadio and DZAI_radioMsgs needs to be enabled in your dzai_config.sqf.
+"zombieenemy" - Enable AI-to-zombie hostility.
+DZAI_zombieEnemy needs to be enabled in your dzai_config.sqf.

 Example: